-Combining the rural US data set we saw earlier and the project temperature response to a weak solar cycle 24, this graph shows the expected decline to 2030 as a consequence of consecutive weak solar cycles.
+Combining the rural US data set we saw earlier and the project temperature response to weak solar cycles 24 and 25, this graph shows the expected decline to 2030.

 The temperature decline will be as steep as that of the 1970s cooling scare, but will go on for longer.